McKinley Thompson Jr.

-Mckinley Thompson Jr. (November 8, 1922 - March 8, 2006) was the first African American automotive designer, and he was the first African American Designer to work at the Ford Motor Company.
+McKinley William Thompson Jr. (November 8, 1922 – March 8, 2006) was the first African American automotive designer, and he was the first African American Designer to work at the Ford Motor Company.
 Thompson was a designer on the first generation Ford Bronco, and also was a designer on the first generation Ford Mustang, Ford Thunderbird, and Ford GT40 racing car.
 His career at the Ford Motor Company spanned 28 years, from 1956 to 1984.

 Background

 McKinley William Thompson Jr. was born in Queens, New York.
 As a child, he showed great interest in cars.
 He attended Murray Hill High School in New York City, where he graduated in 1940.
 In 1941, Thompson joined the U.S. Army, he served during WWII as an engineering design layout coordinator for the Army Signal Corps.
 After the war, Thompson worked in the Signal Corps until 1953.

 In 1953, he applied to a scholarship competition called From Dream to Drawing Board to?, for the Art Center College of Design that was hosted by Motor Trend magazine.
 He won first place in the competition and became the first African American to attend the school.
 Thompson graduated in 1956 and subsequently began working at the Ford Motor Company, hired by Alex Tremulis.